 If you have submitted a proposal to the Shepherd IRB previously, please make sure your authorized training course certificate is still valid (these certificates are valid for three years from the completion date).
 If it is not valid, you will need to renew it.
 Note that while the Shepherd IRB will accept the previously accepted NIH Office of Extramural Research Protecting Human Research Participants course certificate for current holders, the IRB will not accept an NIH certificate with a renewal date of September 16, 2018 or later.

-- A complete IRB application package will include:
+- A complete IRB application package will be fully aligned with the material in the IRB Policy Manual and other supporting documents, include:

 - the Shepherd IRB Coversheet (use the most current one from the website);